 Do I Need Work Experience to Earn an MBA?

-MBAs are best suited to individuals who already have some professional experience.
+MBAs are best suited to individuals who are at the mid- to senior-level of their careers.
 This is not an exclusionary measure, however, it’s a strategic choice to provide maximum value to students.

 Most professionals pursue their MBAs with the intent to pivot careers, advance into high-level management roles, or earn higher salaries.
 Because of this, the career benefits of MBAs aren’t typically valuable to those who have recently graduated with their bachelor’s degree.

 In addition, MBAs are meant to refine advanced skills, not necessarily to introduce those skills for the first time.
-Those who are passionate about jump-starting their management career, but don’t have much work experience, may consider an MS in Management program as an alternative.
+Early- to mid-career professionals who are passionate about entering the management track, but don’t have as much work experience, may consider an MS in Management program as an alternative.

 What Are the Key Benefits of an MBA?